 Exchange rate gains and losses are reported in the profit and loss account and reflected in the assessment of taxable profit.

-Income derived outside Bulgaria by resident legal entities and income derived in Bulgaria by Bulgarian branches of non-residents is included in the taxable base for the purpose of CIT, regardless of whether such income is subject to taxation abroad.
+Income derived outside Bulgaria by resident legal entities is included in the taxable base for the purpose of CIT, regardless of whether such income is subject to taxation abroad.

 In instances where the provisions of a DTT are applicable, a tax credit or exemption for the foreign tax paid may be allowed.
 There is also a unilateral tax credit that may not exceed the amount of the tax that would be payable in Bulgaria for the same type of income.